 The phone rang in the silent old house which startled us both.
 Jessie was afraid she wouldn’t be able to answer it on time so I offered to answer it for her.
 I hadn’t held a princess rotary phone in my hand since the 1970’s.
 Jessie said she had to remind herself to call the phone company to disconnect it, after she ended the call.
 She planned on handing over the keys to Dr. Paget and his wife, Jan, the following Monday, whom have plans on refurbishing the ‘Old Green Haunted House’ into a historical landmark.
 Her daughter was going to come get the rest of her things.
 I asked if she had any regrets about selling her beloved home.
 The only regret she had about selling the place she replied, was knowing her husband’s wedding band was buried somewhere deep in the backyard.
 She touched the glass pane with her finger pointing down to where her husband had confessed he had lost it, while he was gardening one day.
 “He never forgave himself for losing it, but maybe that’s where it’s supposed to stay…” Jessie said with a sigh, as her eyes misted with tears.

-We walked out of the Old Green Haunted House the same way we had entered it, through the back door, as we both heard the lonely click of the key, when Jessie turned and locked it for the last time.
+We walked out of the Old Green Haunted House the same way we had entered it, through the back door, as we both heard the sad, lonely click of the key when Jessie turned and locked it for the last time.

 Special thanks to Mrs. Jessie Dolan, The Needles Desert Star & The Needles Regional Museum.
 Without your contributions this story couldn’t been written.🌹